-The update of the FN principles:
+The update of the FNQPCNP was guided by the following planning principles:

 Connect key existing and future origin and destination points, such as residential areas, town centres, major shopping and commercial facilities, employment nodes and educational institutions.

 Focus on commuter, utility and education related trips, with a supplementary focus on recreational cycling where routes may strengthen regional tourism.